Gaguchi/movie_matcher/readme.md

     * handles the urls for our app for simple page displays and api requests
 * Templates
   * **index.html**
     * This file first check if the user is logged in and if not the user is presented with a login form and a link to the registration form.
+After it is confirmed that the user is authenticated and the domcontent is loaded we initiate our react app.
+The app does the following: It gets the movie data from an tmdb api.

 ## index.html (here we have the bulk of our React code)